shells-sh/TeaScript.sh/API_REFERENCE.md

 ## `T_COMMENTS`

-When set to 'enabled', comments on defined types/fields/methods are stored in type declarations.
+When set to `enabled`, comments on defined types/fields/methods are stored in type declarations.

 This makes it easy to generate utilities to generate documentation as well as IDE server usage.